 The local authorities can specify locations where it is allowed to hold mass assemblies.
 Holding events outside of such places requires authorization from the authorities.

-- violation of public order shall entail the imposition of a fine of up to $296 for participants and $453 for organizers;
+- violation of public order shall entail the imposition of a fine of up to

 - for further violations fines increase more than tenfold;